karan-kapoor90/namswan/_posts/January/2020-01-03-besan-burfi.md

 1. Sift the Besan.
 Keep aside.
 2. In a kadhai add ghee and besan, sautee on slow gas till it changes colour to a dark brown and leaves aroma(takes about half an hour)
-3. Switch off gas and add sugar, mix well.
-4. For besan burfi, heat the sugar while the gas is on.
+3. For besan burfi, heat the sugar while the gas is on.
-5. Transfer into the container in which the burfi will has to be set (make sure it is heat resistant and shallow)
+4. Transfer into the container in which the burfi will has to be set (make sure it is heat resistant and shallow)
-6. Let it naturally cool a little and the put it in the fridge for a while till it completely cools down.
+5. Let it naturally cool a little and the put it in the fridge for a while till it completely cools down.
-7. Cut into squares or diamond shape and serve.
+6. Cut into squares or diamond shape and serve.